CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast policy outbound prefix-list</h>

-Configures the IPv6 prefix list you want to apply to updates to be sent to the peers in the peer group.
+Configures the IPv6 prefix list you want to apply to updates to be sent to the peers in the peer group for the specified VRF.

 ### Command Syntax